 But there is a solution.

 Try integrating physical activity into your routine for at least 30 minutes.
-Studies have shown that those who engage in physical exercises such as walking, jogging, or going to the gym benefit from improve memory, better concentration, stress relief, and better mood.
+Studies have shown that those who engage in physical exercises such as walking, jogging, or going to the gym improve memory, concentration, stress relief, and mood.

 Rig the Game

 Life is full of challenges—and college is a jungle of it.
 Whether you’re cramming to meet graduation requirements or in the process of completing your thesis, you can get the job done in less time by “rigging the game.”

 Best-selling author Tim Ferriss gave a piece of sound advice: Ask yourself first: “Am I making this harder than it should be?”
 It’s a viable question worth reflecting on, especially if you have been feeling burned out lately.